castleproject-deprecated/Transactions/readme.md

 ## Castle AutoTx 3.0 enables the .Net coder with:

- * Easily applying transactions through inversion of control.
+ * Easily applying transactions through inversion of control
- * Easily applying Retry-Policies to transactional methods
  * Compensations when transactions abort.

 ## Contributing